gytterberg/technical-interview-prep/technical-interview-qa-slides.md

 ---
 # ...there are non-technical things:

-- culuture fit questions, e.g. *what drew you to us in particular*
+- culture fit questions, e.g. *what drew you to us in particular*

 - experiences questions, e.g. *tell me about a time when...*